Hidden symmetry group for particle orbits (timelike geodesics) in Schwarzschild spacetime: Dynamical symmetry transformations

-yields a transformation group which is equivalent to the one generated by $\pr\hat\X$.
+yields a transformation group which is equivalent to the one generated by $\pr\X$, where $\varepsilon$ is the group parameter.
 This equivalence contains the gauge freedom consisting of $\chi$ being an arbitrary function of $(\tau,t,r,\phi,\sigma,v,\omega)$.
-Note that the group parameter is $\varepsilon$, where $\varepsilon=0$ gives the identity transformation.

-The goal will now be to derive the explicit form of this transformation group for the three variational symmetries \eqref{XtilPhi}, \eqref{XtilT}, \eqref{XtilTau} corresponding to the conserved quantities $\Phi$, $T$, $\T$.
-A useful gauge choice will be to have $r$ be invariant: $P^r_{(C)} + v\chi =0$, which determines
+The goal will now be to derive the explicit form of this transformation group \eqref{Y.group} for the three variational symmetries \eqref{XtilPhi}, \eqref{XtilT}, \eqref{XtilTau} arising from the LRL conserved quantities $\Phi$, $T$, $\T$.
+A useful gauge choice will be to have $r$ be invariant: $\pr\Y r = N^{-1}\dot{r}\chi +\X r=0$, which determines